Xshelton/SG_LSTM/README.md

 - SG128_317_gene.csv is the embedding merged from Geometric information embedding and Sequence information embedding of gene.
 - SG128_383_miRNA.csv is the embedding merged from Geometric information embedding and Sequence information embedding of miRNA.

-- Using SG128_317_gene.csv and SG128_383_miRNA.csv and a file from mitarbase , you can generate positive samples;
+- Using SG128_317_gene.csv and SG128_383_miRNA.csv and a file from mitarbase, you can generate positive samples;
-After calculate all the pairs' euclean distance and cosine-similariy, you can eran a average distance.
+After calculate all the pairs' Euclidean distance and cosine-similarity, you can earn a average distance.
 Using the positive samples and distance, you can generate the dataset, like 'AXB_383_gene_default.csv'

 - 'AXB_383_gene_default.csv' is the training Dataset of SG-LSTM-core.